2 User Reviews

 |Bare metal or virtual servers||Bare metal|

-Surfshark runs more than 1000 servers in over 62 counties.
-Impressively, it claims all of these are physical single-occupancy bare metal servers.
-In addition to all the usual locations, Surfshark has a strong presence in Asia, Latin America, the Middle East, and Africa.
+Surfshark runs over 1000 servers in over 62 counties.
+Impressively, it claims these are physical single-occupancy bare metal servers.
+Besides all the usual locations, Surfshark has a strong presence in Asia, Latin America, the Middle East, and Africa.

 Even more impressively, Surfshark permits unlimited simultaneous connections.
 This means you can connect as many devices as you want, using the same account.